physimals/quantiphyse/doc/install.rst

 The recipe above just installs the main application.
 To install plugins use::

-    pip install quantiphyse-cest quantiphyse-asl quantiphyse-cest quantiphyse-dce quantiphyse-dsc quantiphyse-t1 quantiphyse-fsl --user pip install deprecation==1.2 --user
+    pip install quantiphyse-cest quantiphyse-asl quantiphyse-cest quantiphyse-dce quantiphyse-dsc quantiphyse-t1 quantiphyse-fsl quantiphyse-sv --user pip install deprecation==1.2 --user

 The last step corrects a startup problem caused by a dependency - see the :ref:`faq` for more information.

 Alternatively, you can use `Anaconda`_ in Ubuntu.

+You can also use the method above in a virtualenv or a Conda environment.
+To do this:

+ - Run the first ``sudo apt install`` command above
+ - Create and activate a Conda or virtual environment, e.g. as described in the `Anaconda`_ section
+ - Run the ``pip install`` commands above

+This is a slightly better method as it keeps Quantiphyse and all it's dependencies in an isolated environment, however it does mean you will need to activate the environment in order to run Quantiphyse.

 Centos 7
 --------